manuscriptmastr/colanderjs/README.md

 // }
 ```

 APIs often return a payload you need to traverse prior to parsing.
-You can pass this "extractor" function as the first argument to the top-level `colander()`, which also sets `root` to the result of the extraction:
+You can pass an extractor function as the first argument to the top-level [`colander`](https://github.com/manuscriptmastr/colanderjs#colander), which also sets `root` to the result of the extraction:

 ```js
 const parseAuthors = colander(payload => payload.response.authors, [{